ktj-ph/experimental-programmatic-access-ccft-multipayer/README.md

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region.
 You can leave the default value of `ccft-sam-script`.
 * **AWS Region**: The AWS region you want to deploy your app to.
 * **CarbonEmissionsDataBucketName** parameter: Name suffix (w/o prefixes for acct ID, region) for carbon emissions data bucket.
+* **AccountIDsBucketName** parameter: Name suffix (w/o prefixes for acct ID, region) for the S3 bucket that stores the .json file with the account ID's for which you want to extract CCFT data.
+* **AccountIDFileName** parameter: Name prefix for the .json file that holds the account IDs for which CCFT data is extracted.
 * **CarbonEmissionsDataFileName** parameter: Name prefix for the .json file where carbon emissions data is stored.
 * **CCFTRoleName** parameter: Name of the IAM role that was deployed into all member accounts and gives read access to the AWS CCFT data.
 * **GlueDatabaseName** parameter: Name of the Glue database used for Amazon Athena.